ceph/ceph/doc/rados/operations/cache-tiering.rst

 scenario, but with this difference: the drives for the cache tier are typically high performance drives that reside in their own servers and have their own ruleset.
-When setting up a ruleset, it should take account of the hosts that have the high performance drives while omitting the hosts that don't.
+When setting up a ruleset, it should take account of the hosts that have the high performance drives while omitting the hosts that do not.
 See `Placing Different Pools on Different OSDs`_ for details.